GeekInTheNorth/Stott.Optimizely.RobotsHandler/README.md

 ## Configuration

+### Startup.cs

-After pulling in a reference to the Stott.Optimizely.RobotsHandler project, you only need to ensure the following lines are added to the startup class of your solution:
+After pulling in a reference to the Stott.Optimizely.RobotsHandler project, you need to ensure the following lines are added to the startup class of your solution:

 ```
 public void ConfigureServices(IServiceCollection services)